 Grants will normally be between £500 – £2,000; however, there is no minimum or maximum award amount.
 Please contact Ellen Clements if you would like to apply for a larger grant.

-If you would like to know more about this fund please contact:
+If you would like further information about this fund please contact: